-Better with Thyme is a family farm, inspired by permaculture ideals and focused on self-directed education
+Better with Thyme is a small family farm, inspired by permaculture ideals and focused on holistic wellness

 Organic, permaculture management

-If you’re like us, you probably want to know whether the farm you’re buying from is organic or biodynamic.
+If you’re like us, you probably want to know whether the farm you’re buying from is going to provide the healthiest possible food and/or livestock.
 We are not certified by any third parties, but you are welcome to ask us any question you have about our land and animal management and we will be happy to answer.

-- Our farm had been used to cut hay for 15 years prior to us buying it, so there were no monoculture crops or spraying on our property long enough for any previous chemicals to likely have broken down.
+- Our farm had been used for cut hay for 15 years prior to us buying it, so there were no monoculture crops or spraying on our property long enough for any previous chemicals to likely have broken down in the soil.